brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-websites/index.md

 With that one qualification, I highly recommend Hugo as the easiest SSG for a normal person to learn and use.[^2]

+**Update, 2022-07-19**: More than a year-and-a-half after writing the above, I had [second thoughts](/posts/2022/07/really-getting-started-hugo/) about it.
+{.yellowBox}

 That said, I have another one to recommend if you're feeling just slightly more ambitious and, especially, if you'd prefer to use something where the templating isn't quite as strange-looking as that example, above.

 ## Close second choice: Eleventy